SmithLiu95/Image-Perceived-Emotion-Assessment/README.md

 # Perceived-Emotions-Baseline

-This repository includes strong baselines of the perceived emotion eastimation.
-The perceived emotion eastimation is also known as Affective Computing [1], which is to estimate the emotions that are expected to be evoked in viewers by a visual content.
+This repository includes baselines of the perceived emotion estimation.
+The perceived emotion estimation is also known as Affective Computing [1], which is to estimate the emotions that are expected to be evoked in viewers by visual contents.

 **We welcome contributes!
 Feel Free to Submit Pull Requests!**

-# Continious Emotion Prediction for Image
+# Continuous Emotion Prediction for Image

 Emotions can be described using 2 values, arousal and valence (VA).
-Some papers also use 3 values (arousal, valence and dominence) (VAD) to describe.
-Continious Emotion Prediction is to estimate the VA or VAD values
+Some papers also use 3 values (arousal, valence and dominance) (VAD) to describe.
+Continuous Emotion Prediction is to estimate the VA or VAD values

 The performance of the baseline is as follows